Skip to content

 Your First Sprint

-This tutorial walks through a complete 5-day PACE sprint.
+This tutorial walks through a complete 5-story PACE sprint.
 We will add a user authentication feature to a Python FastAPI service, examining the output of each agent along the way.

 The scenario